wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 Input the Address and postcode of the position the video of traffic was taken

-Cell 5E & 5F - Distance  25yards
+Cell 5E & 5F - Distance  25 Yards

 Measured distance travelled by the vehicles entering and leaving the analysis box.

+The spreadsheet has been updated to be interactive, the Vehicle speed and error is calculated using the Distance in Yards in Cell $F$5, which has been marked sky blue in the template.

 Cell 6E 6F - Video - 2016-01-09-1-15.00-1.avi